 dogs are very welcome inside the café.
 At low tide you can walk along the shoreline

 to Duncannon beach, or cross over to the woods and walk out to look towards

 Dittisham.
 You can also reach us by foot from Totnes along Fleet Mill Lane in

 Bridgetown.
 For any advice on walks just give us a call or ask when you visit

 If you are after a more leisurely day out, then you can wander up to the lovely village centre of Stoke Gabriel.
-Here you will find the infamous Stoke Gabriel Stores, which stocks lovely locally sourced produce.
-Next door is the wonderful River Dart Gallery which sells beautiful photographs taken of the local area as well as other lovely gifts options.
+Here you will find the infamous Stoke Gabriel Stores, which stocks locally sourced produce.
+Next door is the wonderful River Dart Gallery which sells beautiful photographs taken of the local area as well as other lovely gift options.
 Opposite are two local pubs, and further along is the beautiful Stoke Gabriel church with waterside views and Britain’s oldest yew tree (legend has it that if you walk backwards 7 times around the tree your wish will be granted!)
 Turn right out of the church and meander through the ancient orchard brimming with blossom in the spring, and apples in the Autumn.
 From here you can return to the shoreline and stroll back to The River Shack.